xmas7/food-lookup-demo-rails/README.md

 4. Push to the original branch: `git push origin <project>/<location>`
 5. Create the pull request.

-Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Alternatively see the Bitbucket documentation on [creating a pull request](https://support.atlassian.com/bitbucket-cloud/docs/create-a-pull-request/).

-**bold text**
-*italicized text*

----

-- [x] Write the press release
-- [ ] Update the website
-- [ ] Contact the media